sosophia10/Data-Analytics-Research-Project/README.md

 # Data Analytics Research Project: Barriers for Students’ Adaptability to Online Educational Settings

 ## Purpose:
 The Data Analytics Research Project demonstrates the application of concepts, methods, and tools learned throughout the course.
-Using a chosen dataset, we perform analyses using R, Python, and SQL to produce statistical summaries, visualizations, and conclusions.
+Using a chosen dataset, I performed an analysis using R, Python, and SQL to produce statistical summaries, visualizations, and conclusions.

 ## Contents:
 1. **Exploratory Data Analysis**: